NellowTCS/Mesh-NOW/Docs/docs/api/message-queue.md

 description: "FreeRTOS-based message queue for received messages."
 ---

-The message queue provides a thread-safe buffer for received messages when no custom callback is set.
+The message queue is a thread-safe buffer for received messages when no custom callback is set.

 ## Overview